zbrozo/zbrozonoid/README.md

 This game works on Mint Linux and Windows with Mono 5.16 and SFML 2.5 (installed with nuget).
 I use Mono Develop IDE.
 But also I've built this app with Visual Studio.

-This game was created to train OOP :)
+This game was created to train some OOP techniques :)

 For remote two players mode there is web service in zbrozonoidWebService directory.